 | Mines | 2 years |

-Digital water flow meters measure the flow rate and total volume of water abstracted from borewells.
-In 2026, all meters must be equipped with real-time telemetry systems capable of automatic data transmission to CGWA servers.
+Digital water flow meters measure the flow rate and total volume of groundwater abstracted from borewells.
+In 2026, all meters must be equipped with real-time telemetry capable of automatic data transmission to CGWA servers.

-The 2026 telemetry requirements ensure CGWA can monitor actual groundwater withdrawal in real-time, enabling better resource management and immediate detection of unauthorized extraction or compliance violations.
+The 2026 telemetry requirements allow CGWA to monitor actual groundwater withdrawal in real-time, enabling immediate detection of unauthorized extraction or compliance violations.

 CGWA NOC Compliance 2026